U.S. says federal court should decide Trump tax return dispute

-NEW YORK, Oct 2 (Reuters) - A dispute over whether New York state prosecutors can obtain President Donald Trump’s tax returns raises “significant constitutional issues” and should be decided in federal court, not state court, the U.S. Department of Justice said on Wednesday.
+NEW YORK (Reuters) - A dispute over whether New York state prosecutors can obtain President Donald Trump’s tax returns raises “significant constitutional issues” and should be decided in federal court, not state court, the U.S. Justice Department said on Wednesday.

 Manhattan District Attorney Cyrus Vance subpoenaed eight years of Trump’s tax returns and other records from the president’s longtime accounting firm Mazars USA on Aug.
 29 as part of a criminal investigation.
 The scope of that investigation is unclear.

-Trump sued Vance last month, saying a sitting president is immune from criminal investigation.
+Trump sued Vance last month in Manhattan federal court, saying a sitting president is immune from criminal investigation.
 Vance has moved to dismiss the case, arguing that the dispute belongs in state court, where a grand jury issued the subpoena.

-In a filing in federal court in Manhattan, the Justice Department said the dispute should stay in federal court because Trump’s claims “implicate the very relationship between the federal and state governments,” while “the state’s interest in litigating such an unusual dispute in a state forum is minimal.”
+In a filing in Manhattan federal court, the Justice Department said the dispute should stay in federal court because Trump’s claims “implicate the very relationship between the federal and state governments,” while “the state’s interest in litigating such an unusual dispute in a state forum is minimal.”

 The U.S. government is not a party to the case, and the Justice Department did not take a position on whether Vance should get the tax returns.